xebialabs/overthere/README.md

     * Made it possible to access non-administrative shares on Windows so that the CIFS connection methods can be used with regular user accounts.
 See the [__pathShareMappings__](#cifs_pathShareMappings) connection option.
     * Added the [__allocatePty__](#ssh_allocatePty) connection option to specify an explicit pseudo terminal to use.
 * Overthere 1.0.11 (09-Dec-2011)
-    * Fixes to the SSH/WinSSHD implementation and a few other little fixes.
+    * Fixes to the SSH/WinSSHD implementation and a few other minor fixes.
     * Added a lot of documentation.
     * Added examples project.
     * Changed license to ASLv2.